Raffaele Guariglia

-Raffaele Guariglia, Barone di Vituso (Naples, 19 February 1889 – Rome, 25 April 1970) was an Italian diplomat.
+Raffaele Guariglia, Baron di Vituso (19 February 1889 – 25 April 1970) was an Italian diplomat.
 He is best known for his brief service as Minister of Foreign Affairs in the short-lived 1943 World War II-era Italian government headed by Pietro Badoglio.

-Life

 Ambassador

 Born in 1889 as heir to the noble Neapolitan family of di Vituso, Guariglia graduated in law in 1908 at the University of Naples and had the connections necessary to make a career in the Italian Foreign Service, which he joined in 1909.

 During his first 23 years in the service, he occupied a series of diplomatic posts of sub-ambassadorial rank, serving in Paris, London, St. Petersburg, Brussels, and other capitals.
 Meanwhile the Italian government fell under the domination of Benito Mussolini.

 Guariglia attained ambassadorial rank in 1932 when he was named Italy's ambassador to Spain.
 In 1935 he was translated to Buenos Aires and in 1937 to France.
 In Paris, he achieved close friendship with a person with insider status in the French government, the Countess Hélène de Portes.
 De Portes had separated from her noble husband and developed a tie as the long-term romantic partner of a rising French politician, Paul Reynaud.
 In 1938 Reynaud became Minister of Finance.
 Although Reynaud's own position was that of staunch opposition to Nazi Germany, his partner's growing liaison with Italy, together with Italy's deepening ties to Germany, compromised this opposition.
 Guariglia's work was complicit in this power shift.

 In May–June 1940 Reynaud, who had become Prime Minister of France, was leading his country as it fell under blitzkrieg attack.
 When Italy declared war on a defeated France on 10 June 1940, Guariglia's services as ambassador were no longer appropriate.